georgeflanagin/parsec4/README.md

 The changes fall into two groups, the minor updates and the expansions, with one behavior change.
 I have also provided a sketch of how to use Parsec 4 for anyone just getting started with parsing.
-Finally, the doc strings are included at the bottom of this file.

 ## One behavioral change / bug fix?